 Putting that into perspective, the UK only accounts for around 3.5% of the MSCI World Index.
 We aren’t nearly as big as we think we are.

 Now, investing simply on that basis would mean holding nearly 60% of our portfolio in the US, which may feel like too much of a commitment to the country and its currency, but there’s a point in there somewhere.
 And it is this - falling victim to home bias is easily done but we have to do what we can to avoid it.

 All my portfolio did was reflect my own little London-centric bubble and, by extension, exposed me too heavily to the British market, with little in the way of opportunity elsewhere.

 Of course, the next question is if that’s always such a bad thing.
-The legal framework that comes with a UK-listing can give us a bit of comfort and, with around 70% of the FTSE 100’s earnings coming from overseas, you might have exposure to foreign markets and currencies already.
+The legal framework that comes with a UK-listing can give us a bit of comfort and, with around 70% of the UK's biggest 100 listed firms' earnings coming from overseas, you might have exposure to foreign markets and currencies already.

 But, this year has laid bare exactly why global diversification is so important.
 There have been opportunities that the UK just doesn’t offer in the same way as other markets - US tech, healthcare and communications being good examples here.
 Those investors with a geographical split closer to MSCI World will have been thankful for it so far in 2020.

 A quick look at the British bourse throws up miners, oil majors, big tobacco, pharma and banks too - all starting to look their age compared to the innovation seen across the Atlantic.
 These sectors are very cyclical too, relying on a jolt to kick start the economy and prompt a shift away from growth stocks to value.